chipguyhere/SimplDiagnosticSend/README.md

 # SimplDiagnosticSend

+This software runs on Crestron processors, and adds the ability to export signals (i.e. variables, statuses, diagnostic data, etc.) out of the system, over the network, to some other listener for inspection, logging, diagnostic, external automation, or other purposes.

+Three high design priorities are:
+* minimizing the resource impact on the Crestron system
+* graceful handling of losses of the network connection
+* simplicity of the module itself, so a typical installer or implementer can understand how it works without an extensive deep dive.

+# Overview

 These three custom SIMPL+ blocks can be used to create a TCP Server service on a Crestron processor, allowing continuous sending of an unlimited number of diagnostic signals from within a SIMPL program.